- Chart

 Disclaimers:

-The information provided is for informational purposes only and should not be considered investment advice.
-Investment decisions should be based on your own research and consultation with a financial advisor.
+The information provided is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investment decisions should be made based on individual financial circumstances and objectives, and consultation with a qualified financial advisor is recommended.
+Data points such as AUM and market share are subject to change.

 AI Summarization is directionally correct and might not be accurate.